AyoAjayi/KendrickLamarMusicApp/README.md

 ### Known Problems:

-I do not have any known problems regarding the functionalities of this project yet.
-I will document in this section when I find any issues.
-However, I had some issues while working on the project that I fixed later.
-Some are,
+ I had some issues while working on the project that I fixed later.
+Some are:

 * I struggled with parsing the json data intially.
 I solved this by looking at genius to see the way the response would be formatted.